Klosmi/WP-dev/WPDevNotes.md

   	This is the content inside the element.
 Here, we add the text `'Hello World!'`.

 So, we've successfully created an `h1` element with the text `"Hello World!"` using.
 However, this element does not appear on the page.
 React doesn't automatically insert the element into the page.
 The element is only created in the memory.
-It is a good thing because we don't want react to start inserting content wherever it pleases.
+It is a good thing because we don't want react to start inserting content wherever it wants.
 The element must be manually inserted into the document.

 <br>

 Now that we've created our `h1` element, we need to insert it into the document.
-To do this, we first need to import ReactDOM:
+To do this, we first need to import `ReactDOM`:

 ```
 import React from 'react';